mc-imperial/VkFuzzer/README.md

 * Select the Debug configuration
 * Select Build Solution from the Build section of the menu bar
 * python TestRunner.py

-It might be required to switch to the Release configuration of the project due to incompatibilities of the installed Vulkan loader library with the latest version of Visual Studio (2015).

 The Finite State Machine that generates code
 -----------